Projects & Campaigns

 Progressing the Project

 I had overheard conversations surrounding a guide for charities to become greener.
 Enthused and new to the Communications Assistant role, I jumped at the chance to put my creative skills to the test.
 When I first received the guide, it wasn’t much more than a collection of bullet-pointed information.
 Once I had the overall structure pinned down (easier said than done), I enlisted the help of local illustrator Holly Astle, identifying some of her previous work that was adaptable to the guide.
 Creating a branding pack, accounting for “eco-friendly” fonts and Holly’s colour palettes.
-Her coverrack piece was an original, commissioned for the creation of the guide.
+Her Coverrack piece was an original, commissioned for the creation of the guide.

 The final product